Connecticut Enforces the CTDPA With No Cure Period, and SB 1295 Expands It July 1, 2026

 Let's Discuss Your IT Needs

-Triton Technologies delivers managed IT services, cybersecurity, and IT support for businesses across Connecticut, Massachusetts, New York, Rhode Island, and beyond.
+Triton Technologies delivers managed IT services, cybersecurity, and IT support for businesses across the Northeast.
 Contact our team today to start a conversation about your technology environment.